celo-org/celo-proposals/CIPs/cip-granda_mento.md

 Some ideas other than the proposed approach include:

-1. Exchanges have a delay.
+1. Exchanges have a delay and require a deposit of the sold asset.
 Any exchange must be explicitly approved by a governance proposal to be executed.
    * This relies upon the community as the arbiter of what exchanges are "safe."
    * This could exacerbate the already-present voter fatigue.
 2. Large-volume exchanges could be made by anyone without Governance approval.
    * The most compelling approach to this would involve an auction.
 This is complicated to implement, requires careful design, and was intentionally removed from the original Mento design.

 Approach (2) was deemed risky and complicated.
 Approach (1) felt more in line with the goal of having Granda Mento be simple and safe, but ultimately the involvement of Governance for every exchange felt unsustainable and exhausting for voters.
-The proposed implementation involving an exchange delay, a multisig for approvals, and Governance in the (likely) rare event the community wishes to veto an exchange, aims to relieve voter exhaustion while still providing the security of community scrutiny.
+The proposed implementation involving an exchange delay, a multisig for approvals, and Governance in the (likely rare) event the community wishes to veto an exchange, aims to relieve voter exhaustion while still providing the security of community scrutiny.

 The proposed implementation prohibits the proposer from cancelling their own exchange proposal after it has been approved.
 This is to prevent Granda Mento from being used as a "free option," where the proposer can decide against the exchange late in the process if the price of the exchange is no longer favorable.